-Based on the information at 31 March 2016, as reflected above, we could have a R2.2 billion reversal in revenue (which assumes a year in which there is a 'severe stress scenario' simultaneously across all asset classes).
-This would not cause the group to report a loss, but could have a significantly negative impact on earnings for that period.
-The probability of all these asset classes in all geographies in which we operate being negatively impacted at the same time is very low, although the probability of listed equities being negatively impacted at the same time is very high.
+Based on the information at 31 March 2016, as reflected on page 40, we could have a R2.8 billion reversal in revenue (which assumes a year in which there is a 'severe stress scenario' simultaneously across all asset classes).
+This would not cause the group to report a loss but could have a significantly negative impact on earnings for that period.